Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Assessing the Dynamical Assumption

 \begin{enumerate} \item Declare a data set, comprising measurements of $\langle A \rangle$ (the Tsirelson test itself) as well as subsidiary quantities to gauge the dynamical assumption of uniform precession (UP). \item Write the Tsirelson quantity in the following form:

-where the scaled Tsirelson quantity $\frac{1}{2}(1+\langle A \rangle)$ is bounded between $0$ and $1$ classically and hence describes a probability. \item Establish whether or not the UP violating term is capable of dominating the quantum interference terms in terms of explaining the Tsirelson inequality violation.
+The specific form on the left-hand side is used because $\frac{1}{2}(1 \pm \langle A \rangle)$ are the probabilities for $A=\pm 1$ when it can take only values $\pm 1$, as is the case classically (since uniform precession holds).
+This gives a convenient scale against which to compare violations of the Tsirelson inequality and of uniform precession. \item Establish whether or not the UP violating term is capable of dominating the quantum interference terms in terms of explaining the Tsirelson inequality violation.
 In other words, whether or not a classical model with no quantum-mechanical interferences could account for the violation.
 If not, the failure of macrorealism per se must also be implied. \end{enumerate}

-\subsection{Method 1: Macrorealistic Description of Sign Changes}
+\subsection{Method 1: Macrorealistic description of sign changes}

 We shall quantify the breaking of the dynamical assumption of uniform precession through the LG3 quantity $L_1$ (Eq. \ref{L1 A}), corresponding to the quasi-probability sum $q(+,+,+)+q(-,-,-)$, which should be zero classically.